barbarer/py4e-int/_sources/lists/listFunctions.rst

     :practice: T
     :answer_a: 7
     :answer_b: 8
+    :answer_c: 9
+    :answer_d: 3
     :correct: a
     :feedback_a: Yes, there are 7 items in this list even though two of them happen to also be lists.
     :feedback_b: len returns the number of top level items in the list.
 It does not count items in sublists.
+    :feedback_c: len returns the number of top level items in the list.
+It does not count items in sublists.
+    :feedback_d: len returns the number of top level items in the list, not the number of brackets.

     What is printed by the following statements?